w3f/polguard/e2e/README.md

 This script will:
 1. Check for required tools (Docker, KinD, kubectl, Helm)
-2. Build Docker images for the monitoring platform and e2e tests
+2. Build Docker images for the monitoring polkadot and e2e tests
 3. Create a KinD cluster (or use an existing one)
 4. Load the Docker images into the KinD cluster
 5. Create necessary Kubernetes secrets
 6. Update Helm dependencies for both the deployment chart and e2e chart
-7. Deploy the e2e chart with all components (API, Chain, Matrix, PostgreSQL)
+7. Deploy the e2e chart with all components (Incident, Chain, Matrix, PostgreSQL)
 8. Run the e2e tests

 ## CI/CD Integration